Mystery Flash Fiction Directory

 1. anything that is kept secret or remains unexplained or unknown

 2. any affair, thing, or person that presents features or qualities so obscure as to arouse curiosity or speculation

 3. a novel, short story, play, or film whose plot involves a crime or other event that remains puzzlingly unsettled until the very end.

 mystery countable or singular noun /ˌmɪs.tər.i

-We want to focus on some key aspects of both definitions to accurately define what we mean by horror here on Lore:
+We want to focus on some key aspects of both definitions to accurately define what we mean by mystery here on Lore:

 - a story that involves a crime or event that remains unsolved until the very end (as the main driving force behind the story’s plot)

-- a story that promotes speculation in the reader’s mind as to the puzzle’s resolution (again, as a main narrative strand)
+- a story that promotes speculation in the reader’s mind as to the puzzle’s or plot’s resolution (again, as a main narrative strand)